blockchain-research/crypto/README.md

 ## brs

 The brs folder is an implementation of the Borromean ring signature http://diyhpl.us/~bryan/papers2/bitcoin/Borromean%20ring%20signatures.pdf.
-We corrected a few notations and equations in the original algorithm and put it in this folder https://github.com/blockchain-research/brs/blob/master/brs.pdf
+I corrected a few notations and equations in the original algorithm and put it in this folder https://github.com/blockchain-research/brs/blob/master/brs.pdf

 The range proof based on Borromean ring signature is described in the Confidential Asset paper https://blockstream.com/bitcoin17-final41.pdf.
-We implemented the range proof method following the paper's algorithm.
+I implemented the range proof method following the paper's algorithm.
 The performance is around ~20 times better than ccs08.
 Note compared to ccs08, brs based zk-range proof does not require trusted setup.